esparta/esparta.github.io/content/contact.md

 title: "Contact"
 ---

-There's several place where you can contact me:
+There are severals place where you can contact me:

 - [Twitter](https://twitter.com/esparta) or
   [Mastodon](http://ruby.social/@esparta)